Pilot Prevents Mishap As IShowSpeed Steps off Helicopter, Video Trends

 • Celebrated American streamer IShowSpeed has got tongues wagging after he touched down in Ghana for his tour

-• A video showed the moment a pilot had to act fast to ensure the celebrated streamer was safe after arriving at the Burma Camp in a helicopter
+• A video showed the moment a helicopter pilot acted to ensure the US star was safe after arriving at Burma Camp

-• Netizens who took to the comments section of the video have shared their views on his ongoing Africa tour
+• Netizens who took to the comments section of the video have shared their views on Speed's ongoing African tour

 Ghana’s top stories, now easier to find.
 Discover our new search feature!